Madrid To Host Spanish F1 GP From 2026 - UrduPoint

 Madrid To Host Spanish F1 GP From 2026

+Madrid will replace Barcelona as the host of the Spanish Grand Prix from 2026 on a new circuit that will have both street and non-street sectors, Formula One organisers announced Tuesday

-Madrid, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2024) Madrid will host the Spanish Grand Prix from 2026 to 2035 on a new circuit that will have both street and non-street sectors, Formula One organisers announced Tuesday.
+Madrid, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2024) Madrid will replace Barcelona as the host of the Spanish Grand Prix from 2026 on a new circuit that will have both street and non-street sectors, Formula One organisers announced Tuesday.

-The event has been held in Barcelona since 1991 and Formula One said talks were ongoing with officials in the Catalan capital about their own deal, raising the possibility Spain could host two races.

-The new 5.47-kilometre circuit will be built in and around Madrid's IFEMA convention centre in the north of the Spanish capital and will feature 20 corners, organisers said in a statement.
+The new 5.47-kilometre (3.39 mile) circuit will be built in and around Madrid's IFEMA exhibition centre in the northeast of the Spanish capital and it will feature 20 corners, organisers said in a statement.

-It will have the capacity to receive over 110,000 spectators per day, which could increase to 140,000 during the first half of the agreement "making Madrid one of the largest venues on the F1 Calendar", the statement added.
+It will have the capacity to host over 110,000 spectators a day initially, with plans to expand the capacity to 140,000 "making Madrid one of the largest venues on the F1 calendar", the statement added.

+The deal, which runs until 2035, means the Madrid region will host the country's grand prix for the first time since 1981, when the Jarama circuit north of the capital held the event.

+The event is forecast to create 8,200 jobs and boost Madrid's gross domestic product by over 450 million Euros ($489 million) per year.

 "Madrid is an incredible city with amazing sporting and cultural heritage, and today's announcement begins an exciting new chapter for F1 in Spain," F1 president Stefano Domenicali said.